cmanwaring/Pewlett-Hackard-Analysis/README.md

 ## Overview:
 ---
 Bobby from Pewlett-Hackard would like for us to setup a database where we can import and house employee and department data.
-Furthermore, Bobby would like for us to calculate the number off employees by title that can be anticipated retiring soon.
-Bobby is considering starting up a mentorship program where employees that are going to retire soon can move to part time and mentor newer employees for their ffuture with the company.
+Furthermore, Bobby would like for us to calculate the number of employees by title that can be anticipated to be retiring soon.
+Bobby is considering starting up a mentorship program where employees that are going to retire soon can move to part time and mentor newer employees for their future with the company.

 ---
 ## Results:
+ - We created a table (retirement_titles) with a list of employees born bwtween 1952-01-01 and 1955-12-31 to determine employees that would be eligible for retirement. [retirement_titles.csv](https://github.com/cmanwaring/Pewlett-Hackard-Analysis/edit/main/Data/retirement_titles.csv)
  - Number or retiring employees by title:
     - ![Number Retiring by Title](Resources/retiring_titles.png)
+    - With 90,398 employees approaching retirement, Bobby will need to get some measures in place to fill the newly available positions and train the new employees!
+ - The unique